EsmaeilSaleh/guess-the-number/README.md

 ## VanillaJS

 Here is a game to guess a target number.
+It is responsive and test proven.